pol-francesch/Reinforcement-Learning/Final_Project:Path_Planning/readme.md

 16
 Finally, if you would not like to remake graphs, you have the choice to do this.
 You can also rename your images/plots such that they will not overwrite each other.
-There is also the option to change the ² value.
+There is also the option to change the epsilon value.

-##Rastogi’s Code
+## Rastogi’s Code
 This code is significantly faster to run the set up as there are not as many states.
 From our end, the procedure is somewhat similar.
 You can simply run racetrack_problem.py and it will run exactly the same racetrack I have shown in the report.